cedadev/tds-utils/README.md

 NetCDF files, one per line (new lines in filenames are not supported!).
 For root catalogs, `<file_list>` should contain a list of THREDDS catalogs to link to.

+## Custom aggregation classes

+Creating aggregations with `aggregate` can be customised by creating a sub-class of `tds_utils.aggregation:BaseAggregationCreator` and referencing it with `--agg-creator-cls`.

+See the source code for `BaseAggregationCreator` for the most up-to date documentation and usage.
+To summarise, the following aspects of aggregation can be changed:

+* Aggregation type (e.g. `joinNew`, `joinExisting` etc...)
+* Dataset reader class.
+This should be a subclass of `BaseDatasetReader` -- see the source code for the methods that must be implemented.
+The dataset reader could be overridden to, for example, read from non-NetCDF files or extract coordinate values in a different way (e.g. read from global attributes instead).
+* Extra variables to add as `<variable>` elements in the NcML.
+This is required when the files being aggregated do not have a 'time' dimension (or whatever dimension is being aggregated along)
+* Override a method to perform any additional changes to the NcML after aggregation is done

+When creating aggregations from code with the `create_aggregation()` method (instead of using the command-line script), one can optionally pass a list of `AggregatedGlobalAttr` objects.
+These objects describe a global attribute in the resulting NcML that should be calculated from the values in individual files.
+This is useful for attributes such as `geospatial_lat_max` where the value for the aggregation should be the maximum of the value in all constituent files.

+See the source code for `AggregatedGlobalAttr` for documentation.

 ## Tests